15 Ways to Improve Brand Perception in Customers

 1. Start Small, Think Big

 Launching into every strategy at once can lead to chaos.
 Pick a few that resonate with you and align with your brand goals.
-For instance, if customer service is lacking, focus on that first while keeping an eye on building a more substantial online presence.
+For instance, if customer service is lacking, focus on that first while also building a more substantial online presence.

 2. Establish Clear Objectives